mlamoure/Indigo-August-Home/README.md

 # Limitations #
 * The plugin works based on polling the August servers for updates to the lock status and your house activity feed.
 The plugin supports 10, 15, 30, 45, 60, 90 second polling intervals.
 At this time there does not seem to be any better way to receive updates as they happen.
 The house feed provides more information, but sometimes is lagged because of the way the August devices work.
 Therefore, the plugin will prefer the house activity feed but periodically check the status API for sanity.
 Given that the activity feed is the only source for doorbell events, such as motion detected, missed calls, etc., there can be a lag for these events to be discovered by the plugin.
 Because of this, I've added maximum latency fields to the event triggers.
 * Sending lock and unlock commands from Indigo can occasionally have a lag, sometimes up to 20 seconds.
 I've seen this happen while manually triggering the API's, so it has nothing to do with the plugin.
 The plugin has a long timeout period, but sometimes failures do happen.
 I'm guessing it has to do with August's servers connecting to the bridge which connects to the lock, the round trip can take time.
 I recommend creating sanity triggers or schedules to ensure that a lock takes place successfully.

-# Untested but supported #
-Please report on the Indigo forums if you have any problems with theses configurations, or if you have tested sucessfully so that I can mark them complete:

-* Doorbell without a lock
-* Multiple locks
-* Multiple houses
-* August connect as a bridge
-* August Pro